 Grilled Gem Salad – The charred avocado is the best part of this salad.

 917 Burger – Three of the four of us ordered the burger the way it comes.
 For an extra $2 you can add an egg.
 My Dad said the egg was an excellent addition.
-I like to order my burgers medium, but in the future medium well or even well done is what I will need to order.
+I like to order my burgers medium, but in the future, medium-well or even well-done is what I will need to order.
 Everyone really enjoyed the burger and the fries.

 Chocolate Mousse with Sesame Seed Ice Cream & Apple Bread Pudding – Originally, we asked if we could switch the ice cream because we didn’t think it sounded good.
 Our server encouraged us to try it and said we could switch it later if we ended up not liking it.
 We were shocked to find out that we liked it.
 Even though I love chocolate the real dessert winner was the Apple Bread Pudding.

 It was so much fun watching different Porsche models being driven around the track.
 There are eight different driving modules on the four-mile track.
 The experience is 90 minutes long.
-Costs vary from $375-$900 depending on which model you want to drive.
+Costs vary from $375-to $900 depending on which model you want to drive.
 Every driver is paired with a Porsche coach.
-A more affordable, though less exciting, the option is the simulator experience which is $35 for 30 minutes.
+A more affordable, though less exciting, option is the simulator experience which is $35 for 30 minutes.

 There is one other dining option if you want a quick service meal at a lower price point.
 The Speedster Café is located on the bottom level near the gift shop.
 You can still watch the cars from the track from here though the view is not as great as what you can see from the second story.
 Before you leave be sure to check out the cars inside the main lobby as well as the cars in the parking lot.